-Mike is listed in Best Lawyers in America, North Carolina Super Lawyers and Super Lawyers Corporate Counsel, and in Business North Carolina’s Legal Elite.
+Mike is listed in Best Lawyers in America, North Carolina Super Lawyers and Super Lawyers Corporate Counsel, Corporate Counsel, in Business North Carolina’s Legal Elite, and identified by Lawdragon as one of the 500 Leading Plaintiff Employment Lawyers in the country.
 In 2016, Business North Carolina reported that Mike was selected by the state’s lawyers as the top lawyer in the field of Employment Law.
-Mike has been elected to the College of Labor and Employment Lawyers as well as the National Academy of Social Insurance.
+Mike has been selected to be a member of the College of Labor and Employment Lawyers and the National Academy of Social Insurance, and as a Fellow of the American Bar Foundation.
 His work has been honored by, among others, the A. Philip Randolph Institute, the North Carolina State AFL-CIO, the North Carolina Occupational Safety and Health Project, the North Carolina Justice Center, the North Carolina Association of Retired Americans, the Triangle Native American Association, Southerners for Economic Justice, and the National Employment Lawyers Association.
 In 1995, Mike was among the North Carolina lawyers selected to be interviewed about his career for the Southern Oral History Program, an interview subsequently archived in the Southern Historical Collection at UNC.
 In 2011, Mike was awarded The Order of The Long Leaf Pine.